Pet Obesity: Why It’s A Problem for Your Pet

 So do you think your pet needs help to lose a few kilograms?

 You can download a body condition score sheet for your cat and dog to assess them at home.
-If you are worried, then get in touch…Dr Leigh is taking a 12 week Pet Fit Program to steer your pets into shape!
-This program gives you one on one personalised advice about nutrition for your pet over the course of 12 weeks.
+If you are worried, then get in touch…Dr Leigh is taking an 8 week Pet Fit Program to steer your pets into shape!
+This program gives you one on one personalised advice about nutrition for your pet over the course of 8 weeks.
 We want to see your pet living a longer and healthier life.

-If you want to learn more about how to help your pet lose weight then watch our tutorial on Top tips to help your dog or cat lose weight here.
+If you want to learn more about how to help your pet lose weight then watch our tutorial: Top tips to help your dog or cat lose weight